NoahSizemore/PyTorch_Practice/README.md

 - Using torchvision datasets, the code uses and downloads FashionMNIST.
 - The project also encompasses a linear model to compare with the CNN for prefromance.
 - The main goal of this project was to understand CNN and image-to-tensor processing.
+## PyTorch_practice05
+- This project is designed to be a larger model to understand diffusion and U-Nets.
+- This project is very large and contains sevearl different models using custom and commonly used modules.
+- The project is meant to generate images from text prompts (using CLIP) and/or images to create.
+- This project needs the files from [this Hugging Face library](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/tree/main/tokenizer) to run the code, assign it to a "data" folder.
+- This project is my own code following the guide from [this YouTube video](https://www.youtube.com/watch?v=ZBKpAp_6TGI).
+The creator also used other repositiories for their code, see [here](https://github.com/hkproj/pytorch-stable-diffusion) for more.
+- The main goal of this project was to test my limits and create something beyond the scope of my knowledge as well as take the time to learn about diffusion and U-Nets.